Destabilization and Military Intervention

 Right now, America’s military is engaged in numerous interventions across the Middle East and Africa.
 Congress, who is constitutionally delegated the power to declare war, is not in control of these interventions because of the Authorization for Use of Military Force Against Terrorists - a problematic law passed in the fear surrounding the 9/11 attacks.
 Instead, the executive branch commands our military to intervene in various foreign conflicts.
 Acts of military aggression should be taken very seriously, and Congress must take back the power to declare war that the Constitution grants them.

 America’s strategy in the wars in the Middle East have not worked.
 Right now, military contractors are the only beneficiaries of the chaotic corruption.
 We must work to end the “forever wars” in the Middle East.
+Solomon will work to ensure that America upholds human rights to every person in the world, not just citizens of the United States.

 Solomon also supports the closure of Guantanamo Bay.
 There is a lack of transparency and a troublesome history embedded in that facility.
 He will work to ensure that America stays true to its fundamental values.
 We know torture (or “enhanced interrogation”) and abuse are not effective strategies for eliciting information.